galambborong/getit-be/README.md

 ## Overview

-This is a Reddit-like back end REST API, which can be accessed [here](https://pk-nc-news.herokuapp.com/api), created during the back end module on the [Northcoders](https://northcoders.com/) developer bootcamp.
+This is a Reddit-like back end REST API created during the back end module on the [Northcoders](https://northcoders.com/) developer bootcamp.
+Access it live [here](https://pk-nc-news.herokuapp.com/api).

 Endpoints currently supported: